Paramount Theatre (Seattle): History

-Eager customers responded on opening night, lining up eight abreast outside The Seattle.
-After paying the 50 cent admission fee, they entered the grand lobby.
-There patrons encountered a lavish interior decorated in the Beaux Arts (also called French Renaissance) style of the palace in Versailles.
-They were awed by the four-tiered lobby, French baroque plaster moldings, gold-leaf encrusted wall medallions, rich paint colors, beaded chandeliers, and lacy ironwork.
-Their feet sank into hand-loomed French carpeting as they walked past walls adorned with delicate tapestries and original paintings in gilded frames.
-Heavy, expensive draperies fell at the windows, and hand-carved furniture upholstered in the finest fabrics lined the first-floor lobby.

-Before entering the auditorium, customers were entertained by the rare gold and ivory Knabe Ampico grand player piano in the lounge area just above the foyer.

-Patrons were escorted to their places in the nearly 4,000 seat auditorium by what the program booklet praised as an "alert, tactful, well trained" corps of ushers who provided "courteous, unostentatious service."
-The program promised "no fuss, no senseless genuflections, but ... welcome, quiet, considerate and alert attention on the part of each of these ushers — in other words, a gracious host making you feel that his home is yours, suavely, expeditiously, sincerely and without affectation."

 The Paramount Theatre is the first venue in the United States to have a convertible floor system, which converts the theater to a ballroom.
 Therefore, the maximum concert capacity can hold up to 3,000 fans with the main floor serving as an unreserved standing room area while keeping the seats in the balcony regardless of either a 2,807-seated theater or a general admission event by separated levels.

-The Paramount Theatre has an original installation Wurlitzer theatre pipe organ.
+The Paramount Theatre has an original installation of the Wurlitzer theatre pipe organ.
 The organ is a 4 manual/21 rank Publix 1 style organ and is one of only three remaining original organs of this style.
 Jim Riggs has been the house organist for the Paramount, accompanying the Trader Joe's Silent Movie Mondays series.
 The organ is presently maintained by a group of volunteers from the Puget Sound Theatre Organ Society.